The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Party Games.md

 **Chuck E. Cheese's Party Games** was a game released in 2010 for the Nintendo Wii.

 ## Gameplay ##
-The game takes place at a nondescript  location.
+The game takes place at a nondescript Chuck E. Cheese's (Chuck E. Cheese) location.

 ## Playable Characters ##